 In the same example, every time you cheat, indulge in pornography, take advantage of someone, lie, act like a coward, radiate hate and cruelty in your interactions, eat trash food and neglect your body, you lose respect for yourself and your self-esteem decreases.
 That is because in those moments you are acting inconsistent with your values.

 We may be able to fool others, but we can never fool ourselves.
 Our brain keeps the score of everything.
 It knows the difference between strong character and weasel-like behavior, and it is often eager to remind us after the fact.

 The opinion of others may be a dime a dozen, but our opinion is worth its weight in gold.

 As a man thinks in his heart, so is he.Proverbs 23:7

 Integrity is good for our mental health, whereas a lack of integrity is precisely the opposite.

-If we want to increase our self-esteem, let’s start by doing the things we already know we should be doing.
+If we want to increase our self-esteem, we can start by doing the things we already know we should be doing.